 Land around the 36 Highway is also being used at an increasing rate which makes sense for those commuting to the Eastern Seaboard or Bangkok.
 Once again this is a good option for expats but not really for tourists.
 Houses are of a good standard and far cheaper than in downtown Pattaya or more central East Pattaya.
 With increasing numbers of Thais choosing Pattaya as a place to live and have holiday homes, these properties are likely to be snapped up quickly.
 This can be supported by increased building in Wong Nong Ket (Noi and Yoi) and the growing popularity of the Rugby School in the northeast of the city.

-Fantastic value for money with this 5 bedroom pool villa in Wat Nong Ket Noi
+Fantastic value for this 5 bedroom pool villa in East Pattaya.

 So, that leaves the need for hotels and condominiums.
 There is still some land available in both Naklua and Pratamnak which is going to be appealing but little if any would be regarded as beachfront although they are within easy walking distance.
 As this land is scarce, it will inevitably be expensive that may put some hotels off, certainly those that focus on coach parties.
 That opens the door for 5-star hotels or upmarket condos although they will experience plenty of competition.

 Finally, the options are to again expand in the Bang Saray area.
 The beaches are available which will appeal although the area is far from cheap and some way out of Pattaya and the bright lights.
 It is perhaps fair to think that better infrastructure and more shops and restaurants will be required to make the place more appealing.